stefanwatermann/Rest-API/README.md

-# XOJO REST Api Framework
+# A REST Api Framework for XOJO
 This project can be used to build RESTful API's using XOJO Web.
 The idea for this implementation is loosely based on the concept of the DOTNET WebAPI Framework.